Nemin32/Nemin32.github.io/_drafts/aorant.md

 the best or the second best game of the series.
 Too bad OWI doesn't capitalize on this and release a proper remaster of the game, but I guess that's a story for another time.

+Finally, I'd like to ask you to watch this video and really pay attention.
+All these people worked on delivering this amazing game to us.
+Knowing only Lanning's and Ms. McKenna's names really doesn't do them justice.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/bAR5ZVDk_q0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<center><p><b>Thanks for sticking by.</b></p></center>

 <!--  LocalWords: RuptureFarms Mudokon Molluck Mudokons Slig Oddysee Exoddus Paramonia Paramonian
- gameplay Glukkon Sligs Gameplay Oddworld
+ gameplay Glukkon Sligs Gameplay Oddworld disempowerment -->
- -->